-What To Do If You Hit A Parked Car?
+What to Do if you Hit a Parked Car?

 If you’ve waited for a while and the vehicle owner hasn’t come back to their vehicle, you’ll need to leave a note.
 The note should contain the following information:

 A phone number

-- A brief description of the accident
+Brief description of the accident

 Contact your insurance company with details of the accident.
 Your insurer needs to be notified of any claims as soon as possible.